Hariswar/AI-Global-Hackathon/README.md

 ### Local Extraction & Remote Generator

 - The backend first calls the remote wing generator (`REMOTE_WING_API`, default `https://…/generate`).
-- If the remote call fails, it falls back to the local extraction pipeline, then Vertex AI, then demo assets.
+- If the remote call fails, it falls back to the Vertex AI DreamFusion pipeline, then the Gemini-assisted local pipeline, and finally the purely local extraction workflow before surfacing demo assets.
 - Generated `.glb` files are stored under `sketch-to-sky-backend/generated_models/` and served via `GET /models/{filename}`.
 Set `PUBLIC_BASE_URL` if the backend is not running on `http://127.0.0.1:8000`.
 - Quick test:
   ```bash